Why I’m using Java EEmonday, october 24, 2016

 Quite a lot of configuration needed (XML, then Java based config, Database setup / transaction managers), which has to be changed quite often

-Longer build times (as the implementation is shipped in the deployment artefact) — we mostly deployed a fat-war on a Servlet container
+Longer build times (as the implementation is shipped in the deployment artifact) — we mostly deployed a fat-war on a Servlet container

 Not always backwards compatible (or fully compatible to other Spring components with different life cycles, like Spring Security) when updating versions